 - Length may range from one paragraph to five pages, double-spaced.

-- Include your name, your email address, and the title of your submission on the first page of your submission document.
+- Include your name, your email address, the school at which you are currently an undergraduate, and the title of your submission on the first page of your submission document.
 List your name exactly as you would like it to appear in our journal if accepted for publication.

 - Simultaneous submissions to other journals are allowed, but we ask to be notified immediately if your piece is accepted elsewhere.